TeddYenn/ShiNyP-guide/docs/10-Index.md

     software?**

-    Yes, results and transformed data can be exported in formats compatible with tools such as STRUCTURE, PLINK, GenAlEx, and others.
+    Yes, results and transformed data can be exported in formats compatible with tools such as R, STRUCTURE, PLINK, GenAlEx, and others.

     For more information: [Data
     Transform](https://teddyenn.github.io/ShiNyP-guide/sec-data-conversion.html)